method-inc/pi-epaper/Readme.md

 1. The Linux build tools
 2. [ImageMagick](http://www.imagemagick.org/)
-3. Git
+3. libi2c developer tools (if you're not running Rasbian)
-4. libi2c developer tools (if you're not running Rasbian)
+4. Git (this may already be installed)

 Here's a simple one-liner for you to run: